 According to Stars and Stripes, in April 2020, a judge in Pensacola, Florida, made public hundreds of court documents in a class-action lawsuit, alleging that 3M knowingly sold defective earplugs to the U.S. military between 2003 and 2015.
 The combat arms earplug, Version 2, featured a dual-protection design that was too short to fit correctly into the ear canal.
 The testing results provided to military personnel were done before shortening the earplugs to fit into a carrying case, according to court documents.
 Furthermore, a modification was later made to the design, but the company said it was to accommodate “people with very large ear canals” — not an important safety correction.
 3M continues to defend itself against the lawsuit accusations until they have their day in court.

-Filing a civil lawsuit compensates not only veterans for their medical expenses and lost wages, but also the emotional pain and suffering and loss of enjoyment in life caused by the injury.
+Filing a civil lawsuit compensates veterans for their medical expenses and lost wages, as well as the emotional pain and suffering and loss of enjoyment in life caused by the injury.
 The settlement or award money veterans receive will not impact their VA benefits, so there is good reason to pursue both avenues of compensation.

 Contact us for a free consultation

-For more information, contact our team, Rutter Mills VA disability lawyers, with offices based in Norfolk and Newport News, Virginia.
+Contact our team, Rutter Mills VA disability lawyers, with offices in Norfolk and Newport News, Virginia, for more information.
 We take on some of the most complex cases and approach every client with care and concern.

 When you’ve been injured, you’ve got a lot at stake - but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.
 Your lawyer matters.